June Orientation FAQs for Families

 My student and I need to arrive early to Orientation.
 What do we do?

-If you are traveling a long distance or have an Honors College student and require housing the night before your session, please indicate your need for early arrival by choosing 'early arrival' in the Orientation Reservation System.
-Check-in for early arrivals will be from 3 to 11p.m.
+If you are traveling a long distance or have an Honors College student and require housing the night before your session, please indicate your need for early arrival when making your reservation in the Orientation Reservation System.
+Check-in for early arrivals will be from 3:00 pm to 11:00 pm at Harris / Millis Complex; If you are unable to make it prior to 11:00 pm you will have to call the phone number posted on the door to Harris/Millis to gain access to the building.
 You will be housed in your assigned room for Orientation when you arrive.

-The cost is $50 per double for students and $74 per double/$94 per single for family members.
+The cost for an early arrival student is $55.00 - which covers their extra night of housing, food, and staffing.
+Early Arrival families is $70 per double ($140 Total) or $90 per single.
 Pizza will be available from 4 to 7 p.m., and breakfast the following morning will be provided.

 Will I have an opportunity to see my student throughout the day?